mattmcspirit/azurestack/README.md

 * App Service Service Principal Created (for Azure AD and ADFS)
 * Grants App Service Service Principal Admin Consent (for Azure AD)
 * Automates deployment of the App Service using dynamically constructed JSON
+* MySQL, SQL, App Service and Host Customization can be optionally skipped
 * Cleans up download folder to ensure clean future runs
 * Transcript Log for errors and troubleshooting
 * Progress Tracking and rerun reliability with ConfigASDkProgress.csv file